US stocks fall, heading for a second straight weekly loss

 “Investors are facing geopolitical risks, Fed tightening and peak valuations,” said Peter Essele, head of portfolio management for Commonwealth Financial Network.
 “Anytime you get that kind of trifecta scenario, you’re going to see volatility.”

-Retailers and travel-related companies were also falling.
-Amazon shed 1.2% and Royal Caribbean fell 0.9%
+Retailers and travel-related companies also lost ground.
+Amazon shed 0.6% and Royal Caribbean fell 1.1%

 Companies viewed as less risky investments, such as utilities, held up better than the rest of the market.